myshell-ai/AIlice/README.md

 </p>

 **ATTENTION!
-We currently has no plans to create any related crypto tokens.
+We currently have no plans to create any related crypto tokens.
 Please be cautious and recognize scams to avoid being deceived.
 (Updated on January 6, 2025)**

 :fire: Jan 23, 2025: Updated the voice dialogue feature.
 Thanks to ChatTTS's excellent implementation, voice dialogue has finally moved beyond its experimental status and become practical.